Stratouklos/lean-timer/README.md

 You can run this every time you update the version of Angular that you are using.

-## Serving the Application Files

-While angular is client-side-only technology and it's possible to create angular webapps that don't require a backend server at all, we recommend serving the project files using a local webserver during development to avoid issues with security restrictions (sandbox) in browsers.
-The sandbox implementation varies between browsers, but quite often prevents things like cookies, xhr, etc to function properly when an html page is opened via `file://` scheme instead of `http://`.

 ### Running the App during Development

-The angular-seed project comes preconfigured with a local development webserver.
+The project comes preconfigured with a local development webserver.
 It is a node.js tool called [http-server][http-server].
-You can start this webserver with `npm start` but you may choose to install the tool globally:
+You can start this webserver with `npm start` but you may choose to install the tool
+globally:

 ```
 sudo npm install -g http-server